-Minco Silver Corporation ("Minco Silver" or the "Company") is a British Columbia corporation whose common shares trade on the Toronto Stock Exchange ("TSX") under the trading symbol "MSV".
-The Company was incorporated under the laws of the Province of British Columbia on August 20, 2004 and commenced operations on October 1, 2004.
-Minco Silver is currently engaged in the identification, acquisition and exploration of precious metal mineral projects in the People's Republic of China ("PRC").
+Minco Silver Corporation ("Minco Silver" or the "Company") was incorporated on August 20, 2004 under the laws of the Province of British Columbia and its common shares trade on the Toronto Stock Exchange ("TSX") under the trading symbol "MSV".
+The Company commenced operations on October 1, 2004.
+Minco Silver is currently engaged in the identification, acquisition, exploration and development of precious metal projects in the People's Republic of China ("PRC").

-The principal executive office and registered office of the Company is located at Suite 1980, 1055 West Hastings Street, Vancouver, British Columbia, Canada V6E 2E9, telephone number 604-688-8002, fax number 604-688-8030 and email address info@mincosilver.ca.
+The principal executive office and registered office of the Company is located at Suite #2772, 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 3P3, telephone number 604-688-8002, fax number 604-688-8030 and email address info@mincosilver.ca.